THE BUS RIDE©

-Black women and girls couldn't even pee in the same public bathroom I would pee at.
-That's cuz there were four bathrooms in all the department stores.
-There was a men's room and a women's room.
-Then, there was a colored men’s room and a colored women’s bathroom”.
-I also recall my mom telling me that, like the bus I wasn't allowed to pee in the colored women’s only bathrooms.
-Not only that, but black people couldn't even drink water from the same water fountain I drank from.
+Colored women and girls couldn't pee in the same public bathroom where I would pee.
+That's because there were four bathrooms in all the department stores.
+First, there was a "white men's bathroom" and a "white women's bathroom."
+Then there was a "colored men’s bathroom" and a “colored women’s bathroom”.
+I also recall my mom telling me that, like the bus, I wasn't allowed to pee in the colored women’s only bathrooms.
+Not only that, but colored people couldn't even drink water from the same fountain from which I drank.
 There were always two water fountains, one for whites and one for coloreds.
 I used to think it was stupid to put up two water fountains when only one was needed.
 I felt the same way about the four bathrooms.
 I also couldn't help thinking about how stupid the stores were.
 After all, the dumb stores could have sold a lot more goodies if they didn't take up so much space with four bathrooms rather than two and two water fountains instead of just one.
 I just knew something terrible was going on in Pensacola.
 But, as my parents instructed my siblings and me, I kept my mouth shut.
 Instead, I was haunted by what I saw and felt the entire three years I lived in the South.

-I was a little girl, but I knew in my heart that it was wrong to treat people like that.
-If my grandma was still well instead of sick, she would have told the bus driver to go straight to hell.
-I just know she would have, then she and I could have sat in the back on our favorite seat.
+I may have been a little girl, but I knew in my heart that it was wrong to treat people like that.
+If my grandma were still well instead of sick, she would have told the bus driver to go straight to hell.
+In my mind, I knew she would have, then she and I could have sat in the back on our favorite seat.
 But she was sick and didn't even know where she lived.
-I had to do what the stupid bus driver told me to do because he was an adult, and I was always taught to do what adults told me to do, no matter what they said.
-I hated the South and I hated that stupid, mean bus driver with the ugly, crooked finger.
+So, I had to do what the stupid bus driver told me to do because he was an adult, and I was always taught to do what adults told me to do, no matter what they said.
+I hated the South and that stupid, mean bus driver with the ugly, crooked finger.

-I learned a lot living in the South.
-I remember the story in the newspaper about a baby that was killed by fire ants.
+I remember the story in the newspaper about a baby that fire ants killed.
 Mom read us the story.

 The family's house had no floor.
-The house was built on the dirt ground and there was a huge fire ant hill discovered in the house.
+Instead, the house, built on the dirt ground, had a huge fire ant hill discovered in the back of a closet.
 That poor mother lost her baby girl because she couldn't afford to put a floor in her house.
 They might as well have lived outside.
-It was just a very sad story that has stuck with me all my life.
-To make things even worse, I remember the day we drove past the house where the baby died.
+It was one of the saddest stories I have ever heard; that has stuck with me all my life.
+To make things worse, I remember the day we drove past the house where the baby died.

-That first year at St. Michaels, I remember a little blonde headed girl named Linda.
-I don’t know how I knew this, but I knew she was poor.
-One day, we were drawing and I needed to erase a line I drew.
-Linda was sitting right next to me.
-I looked everywhere for an eraser but couldn’t find one.
-She had an eraser.
+Then, I looked over at Linda and saw that she had an eraser.
 I remember her eraser.
-She was so proud of that brown eraser.
-She treated it like her brand new doll.
-I now know it was because Linda was poor that she was so proud of her brand new eraser.
-She let me use it, and I guess I pressed down too hard, cuz I broke it in two.
-Linda cried because I broke her shiny, brand new special eraser.
+She seemed so proud of that brown eraser as she treated it like her brand-new doll.
+I now know it was because Linda was poor that she was so proud of her brand-new eraser.
+She let me use it, and I guess I pressed down too hard ‘cuz I broke it in two.
+Linda cried because I ruined her shiny, brand-new special eraser.
 I also remember how bad I felt.